-The slope containment works, part of the Growth Acceleration Program (PAC), aimed to provide security for homes, families and vulnerable people living in landslide-prone areas.
-This initiative in Salvador, Bahia involved an integrated effort between the federal government and the state government of Bahia, through its Urban Development Company (CONDER).
+The slope containment works, part of Growth Acceleration Program (PAC), aimed to provide security for homes, families and vulnerable people living in landslides prone areas.
+This initiative in Salvador, Bahia involved an integrated effort between Federal Government and State Government of Bahia, through its Urban Development Company (CONDER).
 The area of the intervention was characterized by disorganized occupation of slopes, deforestation, inadequate cuts and fills, and uncontrolled discharge of sewage and wastewater.
-Between 2021 and 2015, Salvador's Civil Defence received numerous emergency requests related to threats of building collapses, landslides, and falling trees in the area.
+Between 2021 and 2015, Salvador's Civil Defense received numerous emergency requests related to threats of building collapses, landslides, and falling trees in the area.
 Beyond the infrastructure measures, the interventions prioritized respecting the social aspects of the urban environment and community relations, equipping cities with multifunctional projects.

 Since 2004, Salvador has had a Slope Master Plan (PDE in Portuguese) identifying 437 risk areas, 93 of which were classified as Very High Risk.
-Based on the diagnosis of the geological and urban conditions in the region, the government of Bahia entered into an agreement with the federal government in 2012 for the execution of slope containment works at 102 sites, costing US\$29 million.
+Based on the diagnosis of the geological and urban conditions in the region, the Government of Bahia entered into an agreement with the Federal Government in 2012 for the execution of slope containment works at 102 sites, costing US\$ 29 million.

-One of the highlighted projects within this program was PDE 124, which received an investment of US\$2 million.
-The work for this project were carried out on four specific streets: Padre Norberto Rodrigues, Ana Piedade, Adonias Ferreira and Maria Amaral.
-The interventions included various engineering solutions for soil containment and protection, such as soil nailing, protection on rocky soil, anchor walls, paving and drainage.
+One of the highlighted projects within this program was PDE 124, which received an investment of US\$ 2 million.
+The work for this project were carried out on four specific streets: Padre Norberto Rodrigues, Ana Piedade, Adonias Ferreira, and Maria Amaral.
+The interventions included various engineering solutions for soil containment and protection, such as, soil nailing, protection on rocky soil, anchor wall, paving and drainage.